 This marker can be ordered from your FTDNA Home Page.

-Go to your Home Page / yDNA / Haplotree & SNPs / and click on 'Order SNPs now', Now scroll down the chart to
+Go to your Home Page / yDNA / Haplotree & SNPs / and scroll down the chart to

-[L226!]in Orange near the bottom.
-Click on this and it will appear in the list above the chart.
+[R-L226 Add]in Blue half way down the page, or using Ctrl-F, search for L226.
+Click on the 'Add' button.
 Now click on the 'Continue Order' button to process your order.

 If you order this marker, please also join the R-L226 project at FTDNA.
 I will place you in the 'Pending' group until your results come in.